gcanti/tcomb-form/GUIDE.md

 };
 ```

-You can remove the null option setting the `nullOption` option to `false`.
+You can remove the null option by setting the `nullOption` option to `false`.

 > **Warning**: when you set `nullOption = false` you must also set the Form's `value` prop for the select field.